jerheng/Spotify-Utility/README.md

 ## About spotifyUtility
-Python script to easily download and merge spotify playlists, albums and single tracks to local mp4 files.
+Python script/app to easily download and merge spotify playlists, albums and single tracks to local mp4 files.

 ## Getting Started

 ### Prerequisites
-* Python 3.8.5
+* Python >= 3.8.5
+* All requirements in requirements.txt
-* Note that pytube has already been cloned locally into this repository to resolve issues of new renderers in youtube that are not handled by the existing Pytube project.
+    * Note that pytube has already been cloned locally into this repository to resolve ongoing issues with existing pytube versions that haven't been merged.

 ### Installation
 1.Clone the repository